kaydelarose/trivio-application/README.md

 - **Score Tracking**: Keep track of your score and see how many questions you answered correctly at the end of the quiz.
 - **Responsive UI**: Enjoy a visually appealing interface, complete with pixel art fonts and styled buttons, across all devices.

-## Development Process

-The development process involved using a Trello kanban board for task delegation, an entity relationships diagram to organize database queries, and a step-by-step flowchart to visualize the communication between the front-end and back-end.
 # How to Run the Application

 Make sure you have the following installed: